Pakistan court suspends Imran Khan’s prison sentence in state gifts case

 The conviction in the state gifts case came a day after the cricket star-turned-politician was handed a 10-year prison term for revealing state secrets.

-Khan and his wife were also convicted for seven years when a court on February 3 ruled that their 2018 marriage violated the Islamic law.
+Khan and his wife were also convicted for seven years when a court on February 3 ruled that their 2018 marriage violated Islamic law.

 PTI politician Sayed Zulfikar Bukhari, a close aide of Khan, told Al Jazeera he was confident of a favourable outcome given the way the state gifts case was progressing in the court.